wp-plugins/filament/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==
+= 1.2.5 =
+* Improve user interface flow for easier on-boarding with Filament application

 = 1.2.0 =
 * Modify AJAX end-point to respond to JSONP requests with a _REQUEST['callback'] parameter
 * Restructure post_types structure in AJAX end-point response to respond with a key/value pair of name and label